jvican/sbt-release-early/README.md

 1. Open-source contributors have access to their changes as soon as their PRs are merged.
 1. Maintainers can easily change the publisher they use (Bintray or Sonatype) and their CI setup.

+## Installation and latest version

+Check [the GitHub releases](https://github.com/scalacenter/sbt-release-early/releases) to find out what the last version is.

+For installation, [here's a quick link](https://github.com/scalacenter/sbt-release-early/wiki/Essential:-Using-the-plugin) to the pertinent doc page.

 ## Read the docs

 The docs are placed in a [detailed GitHub wiki](https://github.com/scalacenter/sbt-release-early/wiki).